Unifor Local 200 - Serving our members and the community since 1941

 Because of the sensitive, personal nature of harassment complaints, especially racial and sexual harassment, the victim may prefer initially to seek other assistance.
 This could be any local union elected person of official, including members of the women's committee, human rights committee and affirmative action committee.
 This person could assist the harassment victim in bringing the incident(s) to the attention of the top local union leadership.

-The national representative must notify the CAW national office about the complaint and its resolution.
+The national representative must notify the Unifor national office about the complaint and its resolution.

 Any resolution of a harassment complaint must reflect the serious nature of such acts, and send a clear signal that they will not be tolerated.